isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // BAD: potential leak
     fun(shared_ptr<Widget>(new Widget(a, b)), shared_ptr<Widget>(new Widget(c, d)));

-This is exception-unsafe because the compiler may reorder the two expressions building the function's two arguments.
+This is exception-unsafe because the compiler might reorder the two expressions building the function's two arguments.
 In particular, the compiler can interleave execution of the two expressions:
 Memory allocation (by calling `operator new`) could be done first for both objects, followed by attempts to call the two `Widget` constructors.
 If one of the constructor calls throws an exception, then the other object's memory will never be released!